 But the people of Japan are amazing and friendly and always willing to take the time to help.
 They have an incredible sense of pride in all they do and are incredibly humble – almost apologetically so.
 I managed to get by with knowing the basic courtesies in Japanese.
 Lots of people I interacted with had some English or were very willing to take the time to understand my needs.

 And train stations or subway stations are everywhere.
 A single station can have multiple subway entrances over a kilometre away from the actual station.
 The underground aspects of the stations are huge and often will have underground shopping centres – like seriously big ones.
 When researching places to go and things to see – keep note of the station exit number they usually recommend in tourist information.
 This will be critical to not getting too lost.
 And sometimes it will include a direction – North, South, East or West exit.
+Keep in mind that in the lead up to the Tokyo 2020 Olympics, pretty much all the stations in Tokyo are going through an upgrade.
+So it can seem a little chaotic.

 It is probably easier to organise these via a travel agent – this is what I do.
 More information can be found at the below site for the Japan Rail Pass.
 You can also buy the Suica from the stations or from convenience stores.